retirement-income

 I say ‘in theory’ because this calculation is really hard.
 It’s hard because there are so many variables.
 It’s even harder because there are so many uncertainties; these include how long you (and your partner if you have one) will live, future inflation, and future investment returns.

 Unlike the 80% rule the calculation needs to be tailored to your particular circumstances, and be based on explicit assumptions.
-Financial advisors would love to have a tool that could do this.
-Fortunately such a tool is at hand.
-What’s more, you don’t need to be a finance professional to use it.
-And you can start using it for free.
+This is the kind of calculation financial advisers often wish they could automate.
+A tool exists that helps with this.
+It’s designed to be usable without specialist financial expertise, and it’s available to try at no cost.
 It’s the EvolveMyRetirement® Intelligent Financial Planning Calculator.